Topological bound states in a lattice of rings with nearest-neighbour interactions: Conclusions

 \section{Conclusions}

 We have investigated doublons arising from NN interactions in a 1D staggered lattice of rings in the hard-core boson limit with: (i) $l=1$ in all the sites and (ii) $l=0$ and $l=1$ in alternating sites.
 For the case of $l=1$, the physical system can be effectively mapped onto a Creutz ladder using circulations as a synthetic dimension while the effective model for doublon consists of two Bose-Hubbard chains and two SSH chains, opening the possibility for topologically protected edge states.
 The configuration with $l=0$ and $l=1$ in alternating sites yields an effective model for doublons corresponding to a Creutz ladder with extra inter-leg couplings.
-We have examined the topology and the band structure for different terminations of the original chain and coupling strengths.
-For uniform couplings, the effective model decouples into two independent SSH chains.
-However, introducing non-uniform couplings breaks the inversion and chiral symmetries of the SSH chains, thereby compromising the topological protection of the in-gap edge states.
-Moreover, by extending the periodicity of the coupling strengths, we have identified a pathway to generate multiple flat bands in the system.
+To the best of our knowledge, a proposal for the implementation of this extended Creutz ladder~\cite{Kuno2020Extended} in a concrete physical platform has been lacking thus far.
+Our work provides a way for the realization of a four flat-band extended Creutz ladder for doublon, with staggered vertical tunneling and complex diagonal and horizontal tunnelings.
+We have examined the topology and the band structure and found that the effective model decouples into two independent SSH chains.
+Furthermore, we have investigated cases of different terminations of the original chain and coupling strengths and identified a pathway to generate multiple flat bands in the system.
+Owing to the presence of four distinct $\pi$ flux loops, our work offers a good platform to study Aharonov–Bohm (AB) caging in a multiple flat-band regime~\cite{PhysRevLett.81.5888}.
 We have benchmarked the energy spectra of all the effective models against exact numerical solutions and found excellent agreement.

 These findings highlight the rich interplay between lattice geometry, synthetic dimensions, and interaction-induced phenomena, offering pathways for engineering topologically nontrivial phases and flat-band structures in cold atom systems.
+Finally, our results are not limited to atomic systems.
+The realization of synthetic magnetic fields for photons using linear ring resonators like in Refs.~\cite{Hafezi2013Imaging,Mittal2014,Mittal2016}, together with recent progress on the generation of strong photon–photon interactions~\cite{Roushan2017Chiral,Morvan2022Formation} , opens possibilities for exploring NN-induced doublons in photonic systems.